aeternity/hyperchains-whitepaper/staking.md

 ### Distribution Breakdown

 - **Block Producer (Current Validator)**:
-  - Receives **X% of the block fees**, X defaults to 75% but is configurable in genisis.
+  - Receives **X% of the block fees**, X defaults to 75% but is configurable in genesis.
   - Receives the **full epoch coinbase reward**.
   - **Incentive**: Encourages validators to produce blocks promptly and include transactions to maximize fees.